Jscherbe/frontend/site/pages/demos/graphic-text-group.md

   </div>
   <div class="graphic-text-group__text crop-margins">
     <h4 class="h4 no-margin-bottom">Wraps on Small Screens</h4>
-    <p>Shrink the browser window to see the graphic wrap to the top of the text block.</p>
+    <p>Shrink the browser window to see the graphic wrap to the top of the text block.
+Note how the separator properly changes from vertical to horizontal when it wraps!</p>
   </div>
 </div>
 {% endCodePreview %}